 Talent shortage is a massive issue today and almost 73 per cent of employers report difficulties in filling positions.
 At the same time, employee engagement is lower than ever before.
 Disengaged employees cost businesses up to 550 billion dollars per year – a massive amount that can be reduced through better communication about expectations and roles on both parts.

 So, what does it take to make the recruitment process more informative, more tailored and more effective?
-Here are some of the strategies that HR professionals can rely on to improve their communication efforts.
+Here are some of the communication strategies that HR professionals can rely on to improve their communication efforts.

-Automation for Some Immediacy
+3. Automation for Immediacy

 After a person has sent in an email with their application, they could receive an automated response.
 The automatic email can shed a bit more light on the company culture, the onboarding process and the additional steps that the candidate will have to go through in case they’re considered relevant for the position.